CHSeto/starter-hugo-academic/content/authors/admin/_index.md

 title: Christopher Seto
 role: PhD Candidate (ABD)
 avatar_filename: avatar.jpg
-bio: 'Chris is a PhD candidate (ABD) in Criminology at Penn State.
-His research interests focus on religious and ideological effects on crime and health.
-Chris is also interested in the application of spatial methods and big data analytics to understanding these effects at scale.'
+bio: "Chris is a PhD candidate in Criminology at Penn State.
+His research interests focus on religious and ideological effects on crime and health and the application of spatial methods and big data analytics to understanding these phenomena at scale."
 interests:
   - Crime and Delinquency
   - Religion and Ideology